Tesohh/bricks/README.md

 # bricks
-hyper opinionated build system and package manager for C/C++
+build system and package manager for C/C++

 ## Why?
 I would like to make more stuff in C, but I hate the tooling around it.. so I wanted to make my own